jamhiriah/GettingAndCleaningDataProject/CodeBook.md

 ##Output Data Set

 The output data `tidy_data.txt` is a a space-delimited value file.
 The header line contains the names of the variables.
 It contains the mean and standard deviation values of the data contained in the input files.
-The header is restructured in an understandable manner.